HOME

 The script renames each image file, transposing UPPER CASE to lower and prefixing the camera-generated filename with a date-and-timestamp derived from the image creation time in YYYYMMDD_hhmmss format, so an image file that appears as, say, DSCN1234.JPG on the card may end up at ~/pix/2010/20101225/20101225_102234_dscn1234.jpg.
 This uses Phil Harvey's ExifTool to access the images' EXIF data and rename the files.

-Files not having exif creation-time data will not be renamed with a timestamp prefix, except in the case of .avi movie files created by (some?)
+Files not having exif Date/Time Original data will not be renamed with a timestamp prefix, except in the case of .avi movie files created by (some?)
 Canon cameras which, although they do not have an exif datestamp, are accompanied by thumbnail JPEGs of the same serial-numbered filename (i.e. img_nnnn) but with the extension .thm.
 When the script encounters one of these .thm files it looks for a corresponding .avi file in the destination directory and renames that with the timestamp derived from the exif data in the .thm.
 (This relies on the .avi file being copied from the card to the destination before the .thm is processed.)

 I didn't always timestamp my digicam images so when I started doing this I needed a way to rename my existing collection to timestamped format.
 This is relatively easily done with a one-liner: